Ramstein Air Base: Operational history

 One legacy of the two separate air bases is that the north side of Ramstein retained a separate APO from the south side.
 The north side (Ramstein AB) is APO AE 09012, while the south side (Landstuhl AB) is APO AE 09009.
 There existed separate Combat Support Groups, the 7030th for the north side, and the 86th for the south side until their consolidation in the 1980s, when both were merged into the 377th Combat Support Wing.
 There is still a north and south side Fitness Center.
 The current northside Community Center previously housed the WAF NCO Club.
 As well, there were two Movie Theaters on the North side and two on the South side.
 Currently, only two still stand on the north side: a remodeled Nightingale Theater (known before as the Four Corners Theater) on the corner across from the Base gas Station, and the north side AAFES dry cleaners that was known as the Ramstein Rocket Theater.

 Near the Ramstein Air Base is the Landstuhl Regional Medical Center (LRMC), operated by the United States Army.
 Although part of the Kaiserslautern Military Community, LRMC has a separate history and was never a part of Ramstein or Landstuhl Air Bases, although both facilities have utilized the medical facilities at LRMC, since they were established in 1953.
 The U.S. Department of Defense built a new Medical Center on the current U.S. Army Weilerbach Storage Installation just to the east of Ramstein AB.
 Construction is to be completed in and around 2024.
 It is a twelve-story facility to house all departments of LRMC and the current Ramstein AB Clinic along with Dental Clinic facilities for the whole KMC.
-In turn, the East Gate to Ramstein AB will be extended from its current location to just off the Autobahn 6 Einsiedlerhof exit to the base at what is known as the Elvis Gate.
+In turn, the East Gate to Ramstein AB will be extended from its current location to just off the Autobahn 6 Einsiedlerhof exit to the base at what is known as the LVIS Gate.

 From 2004 to 2006, Ramstein Air Base underwent an extensive expansion with a major construction project – including an all-new airport terminal, among other new facilities, through the so-called Rhein-Main Transition Program which was initiated in support of the total closure of Rhein-Main Air Base on and transferring all its former capacities to Ramstein Air Base (70%) and Spangdahlem Air Base (30%).

 Ramstein served as temporary housing for the United States men's national soccer team during the 2006 World Cup.